Measuring and Controlling Solution Degeneracy across Task-Trained Recurrent Neural Networks: Methods

 \subsubsection{Behavioral degeneracy}

-We define behavioral degeneracy as the variability in network responses to out-of-distribution (OOD) inputs.
-We measure OOD performance as the mean squared error of all converged networks that achieved near-asymptotic training loss under a \textit{temporal generalization }condition.
+We define a novel metric for behavioral degeneracy as the variability in network responses to out-of-distribution (OOD) inputs.
+We quantify OOD performance as the mean squared error of all converged networks that achieved near-asymptotic training loss under a \textit{temporal generalization} condition.
 For the Delayed Discrimination task, we doubled the delay period.
 For all other tasks, we doubled the length of the entire trial to assess generalization under extended temporal contexts.
 Behavioral degeneracy is defined as standard deviation of the OOD losses: \( \sigma_{\mathrm{OOD}} = \sqrt{\frac{1}{N} \sum_{i=1}^N \left( \mathcal{L}_{\mathrm{OOD}}^{(i)} - \overline{\mathcal{L}}_{\mathrm{OOD}} \right)^2} \), where \(\overline{\mathcal{L}}_{\mathrm{OOD}}\) is the mean OOD loss.
+While we focus primarily on the \textit{temporal generalization} condition for behavioral degeneracy since it directly probes RNNs’ sequence processing capacities and their ability to generalize across extended temporal horizons, the same metric can be readily applied to other OOD conditions, such as input noise or external perturbations.
+In the rest of the paper, we use the term \textit{behavioral degeneracy [temporal generalization]} to explicitly indicate the OOD condition being tested.